microsoft/LightGBM/README.md

 For more details, please refer to [Features](https://github.com/Microsoft/LightGBM/blob/master/docs/Features.rst).

 [Comparison experiments](https://github.com/Microsoft/LightGBM/blob/master/docs/Experiments.rst#comparison-experiment) on public datasets show that LightGBM can outperform existing boosting frameworks on both efficiency and accuracy, with significantly lower memory consumption.
 What's more, the [parallel experiments](https://github.com/Microsoft/LightGBM/blob/master/docs/Experiments.rst#parallel-experiment) show that LightGBM can achieve a linear speed-up by using multiple machines for training in specific settings.
+Benefit from these advantages, LightGBM is being widely-used in many [winning solutions](https://github.com/Microsoft/LightGBM/blob/master/examples/README.md#) of machine learning competitions.

 News
 ----